pytorch/pytorch/docs/source/notes/multiprocessing.rst

 Unlike CPU tensors, the sending process is required to keep the original tensor as long as the receiving process retains a copy of the tensor.
-It is implemented under the hood but requires users to follow the best practices described in :ref:`this section <multiprocessing-cuda-sharing-details>`.
+It is implemented under the hood but requires users to follow the best practices for the program to run correctly.
+For example, the sending process must stay alive as long as the consumer process has references to the tensor, and the refcounting can not save you if the consumer process exits abnormally via a fatal signal.
+See :ref:`this section <multiprocessing-cuda-sharing-details>`.

 See also: :ref:`cuda-nn-dataparallel-instead`